-I became aware of the vCenter Event Broker Appliance Fling (VEBA) in December, 2019.
-The VEBA fling is open source code released by VMware which allows customers to easily create event-driven automation based on vCenter Server Events.
+I became aware of the VMware Event Broker Appliance Fling (VEBA) Fling in December, 2019.
+The VEBA Fling is open source code released by VMware which allows customers to easily create event-driven automation based on vCenter Server Events.
 You can think of it as a way to run scripts based on alarm events – but you’re not limited to only the alarm events exposed in the vCenter GUI.
 Instead, you have the ability to respond to ANY event in vCenter.

 Did you know that an event fires when a user account is created?
 Or when an alarm is created or reconfigured?
 How about when a distributed virtual switch gets upgraded or when DRS migrates a VM?
 There are more than 1,000 events that fire in vCenter; you can trap the events and execute code in response using VEBA.
 Want to send an email and directly notify PagerDuty via API call for an event?
 It’s possible with VEBA.
 VEBA frees you from the constraints of the alarms GUI, both in terms of events that you can monitor as well as actions you can take.

 VEBA is a client of the vSphere API, just like PowerCLI.
 VEBA connects to vCenter to listen for events.
 There is no configuration stored in the vCenter itself, and you can (and should!) use a read-only account to connect VEBA to your vCenter.
 It’s possible for more than one VEBA to listen to the same single vCenter the same way multiple users can interact via PowerCLI with the same vCenter.

 For more details, make sure to check out the VMworld session replay “If This Then That” for vSphere- The Power of Event-Driven Automation (CODE1379UR)

 Installing VEBA – Updated on March 3, 2020 to show the 0.3 release